What we do

 CBR Innovation Network Impact Review

-Howard Partners is currently undertaking a review of the economic impact and effectiveness of the CBR Innovation Network in meeting its stated vision ‘a network linking businesses and entrepreneurs to accelerate innovation and growth to maximise wealth creation’ and to provide evidence based recommendations on future directions and funding requirements.
-The intention is for the report (or parts of) to be published in the public domain.
+Howard Partners was commissioned to undertake a review of the economic impact and effectiveness of the CBR Innovation Network in meeting its stated vision ‘a network linking businesses and entrepreneurs to accelerate innovation and growth to maximise wealth creation’ and to provide evidence based recommendations on future directions and funding requirements.

-The review commenced in late January 2017 and is due for completion in mid March 2017.
+The review commenced in late January 2017 and was completed in March 2017.

 Assist Industry Science Australia (ISA) develop the 2030 Innovation System Strategic Plan